 - exercise has been found to increase a person’s mood, so an action as commonplace as going for a 30-minute walk could be beneficial, to an intensive workout at the gym, or playing a sport.

 - challenge yourself mentally or physically

-- change your diet, feed your body nutrient-dense food (focus on gut health)
+- follow a healthy diet, feed your body nutrient-dense food (focus on gut health)

 - Making small changes to your diet can make huge differences in how you feel!